mithun321/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is the average daily activity pattern?
-To answer this question I have first constructed the table with average number of steps in different 5 minutes interval.
+To answer this question I have first constructed the table with average number of steps in different 5-minute intervals.

 ```r